plotski/upsies/docs/manual.rst

 -------

 Generated metadata is cached and re-used as much as possible.
-You can cancel upsies at any time, run the same command again, and it should pick up where it stopped.
+You can cancel upsies at any time, run the same command again, and it should continue without losing progress.

 .. note:: The torrent can only be created in one go.

 If you made a mistake and you need to regenerate metadata, use the ``--ignore-cache/-C`` option.

-.. note:: ``--ignore-cache/-C`` is a global option and must come before any
+Note that this is a global option and must come before any subcommand, e.g. ``upsies --ignore-cache release-name The.Foo.2000.x264.mkv``.
-          subcommand.

 For easy inspection and debugging, cached metadata is stored in files beneath ``$HOME/.cache/upsies/`` or ``$XDG_CACHE_HOME/upsies/`` if ``$XDG_CACHE_HOME``